vuestorefront/vue-storefront/README.md

 [Check the feature list of 1.0](https://github.com/DivanteLtd/vue-storefront/blob/master/doc/Feature%20list.md).

 ## Documentation + table of contents
 The documentation is always THE HARDEST PART of each open source project!
 But we're trying hard.
-Please find out what we've already managed to prepare under /doc folder: https://github.com/DivanteLtd/vue-storefront/tree/master/doc
+Please find out what we've already managed to prepare under /doc folder: https://github.com/DivanteLtd/vue-storefront/tree/master/doc.
+There is also new, updated `/docs` folder with original documentation migrated to VuePress (Work in Progress).

+**Please try out our NEW DOCS:** [available on Github Pages](https://divanteltd.github.io/vue-storefront/).
+Please note that new docs are still Work In Progress and will be successfully updated.

 You can find some tutorials and explainations on our [YouTube channel](https://www.youtube.com/channel/UCkm1F3Cglty3CE1QwKQUhhg)